cansakirt/ahk-daily/README.md

-# ahk-daily
+# ahk-daily--mainly AHK but other things as well
-A collection of script I developed to use in my daily tasks.
+A collection of scripts I developed to use in my daily tasks.